-Assessments will be formal and informal, written, verbal and practical.
-They will also provide opportunities for students to practice peer teaching, role playing, facilitating in front of a room, projecting voice, reading audience, and personal and instructional reflection.
-Students can:

-- Create profiles of the different types of educator roles and responsibilities in formal and informal education careers. - Observe different teaching methods for environmental/outdoor education at their school or local learning center: project-based learning, placebased learning, Social Emotional Learning, play, culturally sustaining teaching, etc. - Keep a journal of observations, reflections, and case studies and participate in Socratic Seminars.
-At the end of the semester, these entries form the basis for a final reflection on learning. - Facilitate an activity with peers to brainstorm and discuss teaching methods that acknowledge creativity, problem-solving, and interpersonal skills needed in the 21st century. - Create an assessment tool that measures understanding in outdoor learning.
-Evaluate the assessment for alignment with learning objectives and effectiveness.
+Unit Information Jnit 3: Teaching Methods Total Learning Hours for Unit: 30 Jnit Summary: In this unit, students will examine teaching meth nods that support belonging, productive classroom dialogue, formative assessments ind feedback, and tools that support K-6 learners' reflection on th eir learning.
+Competencies 1.
+Demonstrate how to use phenomena, place, or project-based learning to support student learning.
+2. Recognize the importance of using formative and summat ive assessments in teaching.
+3. Identify strategies of differentiated instruction.
+4. Describe the role of differentiated instruction in K-6 student learning.
+5. Compare and contrast models of education.
+6. Explore the process of designing a learning activity that ut lizes differentiated instruction. Сотр ponents and Assessments Performance Assessments: These can be locally developed or ι 55 • ical.
+They will also provide opportunities for students to practice peer teaching, role playing, facilitating in front of a room, projecting voice, reading au idience, and personal and instructional reflection.
+Students can: • Create profiles of the different types of educator roles and responsibilities in formal and informal education careers.
+Observe different teaching methods for environmental/outdoor education at their school or local learning center: project-based learning, place- based learning, Social Emotional Learning, play, culturally sustaining teaching, etc. • Keep a journal of observations, reflections, and case studies and participate in Socratic Seminars.
+At the end of the semester, these entries form the basis for a final reflection on learning.
+Facilitate an activity with peers to brainstorm and discuss teaching methods that acknowledge creativity, problem-solving, and interpersonal skills needed in the 21st century.
+Create an assessment tool that measures understanding in effectiveness. outdoor learning.
+Evaluate the assessment for alignment with learning objectives ar eadership Alignment:

-• Students use a wide range of idea creation techniques (such as brainstorming) (1.A.1), view failure as an opportunity to learn; understand that creativity and innovation is a long-term, cyclical process of small successes and frequent mistakes (1.B.4), reflect critically on learning experiences and processes (2.C.5), identify and ask significant questions that clarify various points of view and lead to better solutions (2.D.2), listen effectively to decipher meaning, including knowledge, values, attitudes and intentions (3.A.2), use communication for a range of purposes (3.A.3), assume shared responsibility for collaborative work, and value the individual contributions made by each team member (3.B.2), adapt to varied roles, jobs responsibilities, schedules and contexts (7.A.1), work effectively in a climate of ambiguity and changing priorities (7.A.2), set goals with tangible and intangible success criteria (8.A.1), and utilize time and manage workload efficiently (8.A.3).
+understand that creativity and innovation is a long-term, cyclical process of small successes and frequent mistakes (1.B.4), reflect critically on learning experiences and processes (2.C.5), identify and ask significant questions that clarify various points of view and lead to better solutions (2.D.2), listen effectively to decipher meaning, including knowledge, values, attitudes and intentions (3.A.2), use communication for a range of purposes (3.A.3), assume shared responsibility for collaborative work, and value the individual contributions made by each team member (3.B.2), adapt to varied roles, jobs responsibilities, schedules and contexts (7.A.1), work effectively in a climate of ambiguity and changing priorities (7.A.2), set goals with tangible and intangible success criteria (8.A.1), and utilize time and manage workload efficiently (8.A.3).

-Industry Standards and/or Competencies

-Name of standards: Family and Consumer Science National Standards, Website: Family and Consumer Science National Standards Recruiting Washington Teachers, and InTASC Core Teaching Standards RWT - CIE Competencies InTASC Core Teaching Standards
+Industry Standards and/or Competencies Name of standards: Family and Consumer Science National Standards, Website: Family and Consumer Science National Standards Recruiting Washington Teachers, and InTASC Core Teaching Standards RWT - CIE Competencies InTASC Core Teaching Standards